 Bottlings from The Language of Yes feature photos from the early 20th century of vignerons in Southern France.
 Colors and gold leaf have been added to the black & white stills.

 This is a supremely refined Syrah for California (under 14% alcohol!), combining old world structure and complexity with new world aromatic intensity.
 The cool microclimate of Rancho Réal enabled a long growing season, helping to bring out a peppery quality to the finished wine (the chemical that causes that scent – rotundone – only develops late in the growing season).
 The wine is 50% whole cluster fermented and spends time in old barriques before bottling.

 Going deeper: The Syrah was co-fermented with Viognier (which makes up 14% of the blend).
 This is common practice in the Northern Rhone (particularly the Côte-Rôtie) as the Viognier helps to (counter-intuitively) fix color and add aromatic complexity in the form of florals.

-Maze Row represents the three wines in The Language of Yes portfolio: a Grenache and Syrah from Rancho Réal Vineyard, “Les Fruits Rouges” Pink Wine, and Cuvée Sinsó Red Wine from California's Central Coast.
+Maze Row represents four wines in The Language of Yes portfolio: a Grenache and Syrah from Rancho Réal Vineyard, “Les Fruits Rouges” Pink Wine, and Cuvée Sinsó Red Wine from California's Central Coast.

 SANTA MARIA VALLEY SYRAH